irakones/forecasting/README.md

 and  generate a predictor that takes in P(A) and outputs P(M).

 In this case, there is an apparent naive approach: say that P(A) = 0.5.
-Then we could look at our historcal day and count the number of days where P(A) = 0.5, and then ouput the fraction of days where the event M. For example, if among all the days where P(A) was forecasted to be 0.5, it rained in the metro area 60 times and did not rain 40 times, then we would output P(M) = 0.6.
+Then we could look at our historical data and count the number of days where P(A) = 0.5, and then output the fraction of days where the event M. For example, if among all the days where P(A) was forecast to be 0.5, it rained in the metro area 60 times and did not rain 40 times, then we would output P(M) = 0.6.

 Now, obviously this method isn't perfect, but it may perform quite well.